idebtor/JoyJava/Generics.md

     - S,U,V, etc. for 2nd, 3rd, 4th type parameters

 ### Example of Generic Class
-    In this example, a class called GenericBox, which takes a generic type parameter E, holds a content of type E. The constructor, getter and setter work on the parameterized type E. The toString() reveals the actual type of the content.
+    In this example, a class called GenericBox, which takes a generic type parameter `E`, holds a content of type `E`.
+The constructor, getter and setter work on the parameterized type `E`.
+The `toString()` reveals the actual type of the content.

 ```
     public class GenericBox<E> {